-Reclaiming Intimacy, Modesty and Sexuality
+Reclaiming Intimacy.
+Modesty, and Sexuality

-Reclaiming Intimacy, Modesty and Sexuality There was once a wealthy man who had an interesting custom.
+There was once a wealthy man who had an interesting custom.
 His home was always open, and he would invite the poor people of his village to eat with him.
 He would ring a tiny crystal bell, a servant would appear with food and they would all eat a fine meal.
 At the end of every meal, he would lay out his finest silverware and utensils and invite each guest to choose from among them, a gift to take home.

 One day a poor man from a neighboring village received an invitation to the wealthy man's house.
 When it came time for this poor man to make his request, he didn't ask for the obvious things, like a goblet or a decanter.
 Instead, he asked for the little crystal bell.